apache/druid/docs/release-info/migration-guide.md

 When we introduce new features and behaviors into Apache Druid, we make every effort to avoid breaking existing.
 However, sometimes there are either bugs or performance limitations with the old behaviors that are not possible to fix in a backward-compatible way.
 In these cases, we must introduce breaking changes for the future maintainability of Druid.

 The guides in this section outline breaking changes introduced in Druid 25 and later.
-Each guide provides instructions to migrate to new features.
+Each guide provides instructions to migrate from a feature to a comparable new feature that is better supported by the Druid community.

 ## Migrate to arrays from multi-value dimensions